ditrit/lidy-js/DOCUMENTATION.md

 All keys defined in the map will be **required** in the YAML content.

-The `_mapFacultative` keyword, used in the same expression as `_map` allows to define optional properties.
-For this, the presence of the `_map` keyword is required.
-If you want to specify a map where there are no required properties, `_map` should receive the empty map, `{}`, see example:
+The `_mapFacultative` keyword allows to define optional properties.

 ```yaml
 _map: {}